BockSong/Health-Xilinx-PYNQ/README.md

 A health-related software on PC, which displays  and analyzes data from Xilinx PYNQ.

-Remember to set your COM index in line 54 in mainwindow.cpp as the follow code shows:
+Remember to set your COM index in line 54 in mainwindow.cpp as the following code shows:

     s.initPort(your index);